 Some hamster ailments are not entirely unlike human illnesses.
 Hamsters can come down with colds, diarrhea, and constipation.
 Although little hamster sneezes might sound very cute, it is a red flag that merits attention.
 Fleas and lice can be a nuisance, as with any furry animal.
 They could even obtain lumps, which should always be screened by a vet.
 Hamsters have also fallen into paralysis, which often stems from lack of exercise, a vitamin deficiency, or a spinal injury.
 In addition, there are unique conditions such as wet tail, mange, and runny eyes.
 A wet tail is a bacterial illness that can cause severe diarrhea and/or constipation.
 Stressful changes can amplify cases of wet tail, as well.
 Unfortunately, it can often prove fatal if left untreated.
 Although in some cases, illness can’t be avoided, a hamster owner can take preliminary measures to decrease the chances of physical harm or pain.

-If you’re not sure whether or not something is going on with your hamster, the first thing to give your attention to would be their physical appearance.
+If you’re unsure about the symptoms of a sick hamster, the first thing to give your attention to would be their physical appearance.
 Key signs include loss of fur, bumps and warts, or unusual discharge.
 You should also keep your eyes peeled for swelling, sensitivity to light, or sudden limitation of movement.
 Behavioral indicators can also include dysfunctional bowel movements.
 Excessive diarrhea or constipation and unusually hard stool are red flags that a possible digestive issue may be occurring.
 Sudden drops in energy or increased hostility can signal that all is not well.
 To best gauge behavioral changes, it is important to observe your hamster daily to understand their typical habits.

 There are certainly ways to address health problems at home.
 If you have more than one hamster, you’ll want to separate the one that seems to be unwell from the group.
 Particularly with dwarf breeds, a sick hamster within a group can spread stress and bacteria if left unchecked.
 In fact, stress itself is a major amplifier of hamster maladies, since it rapidly lowers their immune systems.
 Some methods to reduce your hamster’s stress levels include warming them up and ensuring a balanced diet with plenty of fresh water.